Best US poker sites

 History of online poker in the US

-Online gambling first hit the internet when online casinos started opening in 1994.
+Online gambling for real money first hit the internet when online casinos started opening in 1994.
 The operators were mostly based in places like Antigua or the Isle of Man, but they still took customers from the United States and were only too happy to accept US cash.

 In 1996, the Mohawk Territory of Kahnawake, a First Nations group based just outside of Montreal, Canada brought online gambling to North American soil for the first time.
 It set up a gaming commission and started issuing licenses to online casino sites.
 The Kahnawake Gaming Commission helped the number of online gambling websites around the world go from a handful to hundreds.